 Having a revenge affair is going to make your life worse, not better.

 We go out and have a revenge affair to make ourselves feel better, but we end up feeling worse.
 It ends up doing more damage.
 It’s disastrous.
 Revenge affairs don’t work.

 There are people in our culture who believe that monogamy is unrealistic and everyone has affairs, and obviously if that’s a persons belief system, they’re going to have affairs.
 (I was shocked in 2006 when CNN ran a one-hour documentary special on affairs featuring scientists who studied apes and had concluded that apes can’t be monogamous and therefore humans can’t be.
 I don’t know about you, but I expect my husband to function at an intelligence level higher than that of an ape!
-But if the rest of the country is satisfied with ape like husbands or wives– to each his own!)
+But if the rest of the country is satisfied with ape like husbands – to each his own!)